DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "You're ladies and gentlemen of Urza Resistance, right?
 Coming so far away to help us, I thank you for that.
-I'm Commander's aid Qubiley."
+I'm Commander's aide Qubiley."

 She made a respectful bow.
-Being commander's aid meant that she was trusted by Dante.
+Being commander's aide meant that she was trusted by Dante.
 In contrast with staff officer who was managing soldiers, her position meant to be by Commander's side all the time.

 _TL Note_: She is either saint or spy, cannot really imagine any other reason for beautiful girl to stick with such swine...